djimenezc/leetcode-exercises/README.md

   - Hash maps are indexed data structures.
 A hash map makes use of a hash function to compute an index with a key into an array of buckets or slots.
   - Its value is mapped to the bucket with the corresponding index.
 The key is unique and immutable.
+- Sets in Python
+  - used to store a collection of items with the following properties.
+    - No duplicate elements.
+If try to insert the same item again, it overwrites previous one.
+    - An unordered collection.
+When we access all items, they are accessed without any specific order, and we cannot access items using indexes as we do in lists.
+    - Internally use hashing that makes set efficient for search, insert and delete operations.
+      It gives a major advantage over a list for problems with these operations.
+    - Mutable, meaning we can add or remove elements after their creation, the individual elements within the set cannot be changed directly.
+  - Operations:
+    - insert: O(1)
+    - union
+    - intersection
+    - difference
 - Stacks (LIFO)
   - The stack is a basic data structure in which the insertion of new elements takes place at the top and deletion of elements also takes place from the top